 Save This Recipe! 💌

-If you're looking for more delicious and easy chicken recipes, check out this air fryer chicken sausage.
-It's another one of my go-to recipes for busy weeknights!
+If you're looking for more delicious and easy chicken recipes, check out this air fryer chicken sausage and chicken minestrone soup.

 Jump to: